Monday to Friday

 A safe electric vehicle

-All companies in France are required to comply with the French Labor Code.
+All companies in France are required to comply with the Labour Code.
 The latter requires companies equipping their employees with electric vehicles to provide them with safety equipment.

-Regular maintenance checks should also be carried out worn or damaged parts must be replaced as soon as possible.
-During their working hours, employees must be protected against accidents, shocks and fire.
+Regular maintenance checks must also be carried out and worn or damaged parts must be replaced as soon as possible.
+During their working hours, employees must be protected against accidents, knocks and fire.

-Electric vehicles must be equipped with the latest safety features:
+Electric vehicles must therefore be equipped with the latest innovations in terms of safety:

-• automatic power cut-off in the event of a collision
+- an automatic power cut-off system in the event of a collision

-It is therefore essential for companies to carry out these checks and inspections as frequently as possible, to guarantee maximum safety and reduce the risk of accidents.
+It is therefore essential for a company to carry out these checks and inspections as frequently as possible to guarantee maximum safety and reduce the risk of accidents.

 Discover the electric cars available from Beev